 This information is intended for use by health professionals

-Morphine Sulfate Injection BP 20mg in 1ml
+Morphine Sulfate 20mg in 1ml Solution for Injection

 By intramuscular, subcutaneous or intravenous injection.

-• Hypersensitivity to any of the products ingredients.
+• Hypersensitivity to the active substance or to any of the excipients listed in section 6.1

 • Acute respiratory depression

 • Acute alcoholism

 • Biliary colic (see section 4.4)

 • Head injuries, comatose patients or increased intracranial pressure.
 The sedation and pupillary changes produced may interfere with accurate monitoring of the patient.

 • Monoamine oxidase inhibitors (including moclobemide), or within two weeks of their withdrawal